earthly/website/blog/_posts/2023-04-21-more-on-python-data-classes.md

 pprint(instance_list)
 ~~~

-You can see that the instance list has been sorted in the increaisng order of `tuition`:
+🧐 You can see that the instance list has been sorted in the increasing order of `tuition`:

 ~~~{ caption="Output"}
 [